vchapellu/valentinachapellu.com/content/posts/website-redesign/index.md

 During the first 30 days we made many a/b tests:
 * A/B test on the value proposition
 * A/B test a secondary CTA
-* A/B test adding face and quotes of promoters
+* A/B test adding quotes from our satisfied customers

 To help everybody in the Company keeping consistency with the new product direction along all communication materials, I prepared a light and easy-to-understand styleguide.